 Product Led Growth

-Is your product so good it sells itself?
-Companies that focus on product led growth let what they make do the heavy lifting to convert and retain customers.
+Companies that focus on product-led growth let their products do the heavy lifting to convert and retain customers.

-Product led growth (PLG) is a strategy where the product itself is the primary acquisition, retention, and expansion channel.
-This strategy has led to the success of many of today’s leading SaaS companies, and focuses on successfully building products for end users.
+First coined by Blake Bartlett of OpenView Ventures, Product led growth (PLG) is an approach to product strategy in which the product itself is the primary acquisition, retention, and expansion channel.
+This strategy has led to the success of many of today’s leading SaaS companies (think Slack, Atlassian and Shopify), and focuses on building products for end users.

-With product-led growth, existing customers are fully leveraged to expand product use.
-The idea is that you create an experience so amazing customers want to share it with others.
+In companies that harness product led growth, existing customers are fully leveraged to expand product usage.
+The idea is that an amazing product experience breeds customers who want to share it with others.

-- Make an amazing product that provides value.
+- Build an exceptional product that provides value.

-- Users tell others about your amazing product helping it go viral.
+- Users tell others about your product, helping it pick up steam.

-- Referred users begin using the product and referring others.
+- Referred users begin using the product, and refer others.

-- The cycle continues for the life of the product.
+- The cycle continues throughout the life of the product.

-Above is the ideal scenario, but it doesn’t always play out that way.
-A number of things can derail a PLG strategy starting with the product itself.
+While the above is an ideal scenario, it doesn’t always play out this way.
+There are a number of things that can derail a product led growth strategy, starting with the product itself.

-The PLG strategy tends to work best for products that:
+The product led growth strategy tends to work best for products that:

-- Are intended to be used on a regular basis to enhance operations or daily life.
+- Are intended to be used regularly to enhance business operations or daily life.

 - Allow for collaboration or social interaction.